-In contrast, in low-grade tumours (WHO-grade I and II, e.g. medulloblastoma, oligodendroglioma) no fluorescence could be observed after application of the active substance.
-Brain metastases revealed inconsistent or no fluorescence.
+In contrast, in low-grade tumours (WHO-grade I and II, e.g. oligodendroglioma) no fluorescence could be observed after application of the active substance.
+Medulloblastomas or brain metastases revealed inconsistent results or no fluorescence.

 After excitation with blue light (λ=400-410 nm), PPIX is strongly fluorescent (peak at λ=635 nm) and can be visualised after appropriate modifications to a standard neurosurgical microscope.